lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

    cd ~/notebooks
    ls -lah

 If, on the output line for “tutorial-notebooks”, you see “dr-xr-xr-x”, this directory is read-only.
 If you see “drwxr-xr-x”, this directory is writable by the user.

 2. If you want to keep the current version of your “notebooks/tutorial-notebooks” directory, move it to another path in your home directory.
 In the Notebook Aspect of the RSP, use the Launcher (+ button) and open a Terminal, and execute the following statements.
 They will make a new sub-directory in your home directory called “my-work”, and then move your current “tutorial-notebooks” directory into it and rename it.
-It is crucial that you *move* (and not copy) the “tutorial-notebooks” directory, because it must be entirely gone from the “notebooks/” directory for Step 3 to work.
+It is crucial that you *move* (and not copy) the “tutorial-notebooks” directory, because it must be entirely gone from the “notebooks/” directory for the next step to work.

 .. code-block:: bash